Hansik - Exploring Korea's True Flavor

 Jeyuk bokkeum: Plenty to share while sizzling hot

-Jeyuk bokkeum (spicy stir-fried pork) is one of the best-known dishes cooked with gochujang.
+Jeyuk bokkeum, spicy stir-fried pork, is one of the best-known dishes cooked with gochujang.
 It is a stir-fried dish with thick slices of pork shoulder marinated in a spicy seasoning.
-Before the 1950s, it was reportedly made using only scallion, black pepper, and soy sauce, but the current form of gochujang-marinated jeyuk bokkeum is believed to have appeared sometime afterwards.
-Because it is a hearty yet inexpensive meat option, young people on limited budgets favor jeyuk bokkeum.
+In the past, it was reportedly made using only scallion, black pepper, and soy sauce, but gochujang-marinated jeyuk bokkeum has become the standard.
+Because it is a hearty yet inexpensive meat option, young people on limited budget favor jeyuk bokkeum.

-Pajeon: Perfect paired with makgeolli on a rainy day
+Pajeon: Perfect snack paired with makgeolli on a rainy day

-Pajeon (green onion pancake) is a mixture of wheat flour batter and scallions shallow-fried on a griddle.
-It goes wonderfully well with chilled dongdongju (floating rice wine).
+Pajeon, green onion pancake, is a mixture of wheat flour batter and scallions shallow-fried on a griddle.
+It goes wonderfully well with chilled dongdongju (rice wine).
 For some reason, people associate rain with pajeon.
 Some say it’s because the sound of raindrops hitting the ground or a window sill reminds people of the sizzle of spattering oil as the pajeon is fried.
 As strange as it sounds, this theory may not be as far-fetched as you might think.
 According to an experiment conducted by a sound engineering lab, the two sounds have almost identical vibrations and frequencies.